Deborah Kallmann, Director and Teacher, “Buttercups”.

-Deborah received her Master’s degree in cultural anthropology and history at the University of Arizona.
+Deborah has owned and taught in Garden Gate School since 2007.
+She has taught preschool and grades 1-7 using teaching methods inspired by Waldorf.
+She was born in Zambia, Central Africa and has lived in various places both internationally and in the U.S. She received her Master’s degree in cultural anthropology and history at the University of Arizona.
 Her focus was on education from a cross-cultural perspective.
-She was born in Zambia, Central Africa and has lived in various places both internationally and in the US.
 She has been an adjunct visiting lecturer at University of Rhode Island, Rhode Island College, and the University of Missouri’s Honors College.
-With her daughters she participated in Waldorf parent-child programs both in Richmond, RI and Cambridge, England.
-She has completed one year of Waldorf Foundation Studies at Shining Rivers School, St. Louis; works with Master Waldorf teacher, Glenda Moore, in St. Louis, and is currently training with Waldorf teacher, Eugene Schwartz (consultant and founder of Millenial Child.com).
-She is co-founder and director for Garden Gate School.
-You can reach her via email at: deborah.kallmann@
+She has completed one year of Waldorf Foundation Studies at Shining Rivers Waldorf School, has attended Millenial Child workshops in Kimberton, PA.; and works with Master Waldorf teacher, Glenda Moore, in St. Louis.

 Anita was born in S. Africa, and for several years lived on a beautiful farm in the Northern Transvaal.
 She later moved to Zambia, Central Africa where she married Peter Kallmann and raised two children (one of which is Deborah).
 The Kallmann family moved to the US in the mid 1970s.
 Anita and her husband Peter settled in Columbia in 2006.
 She has been an assistant to Sarah Linsenmeyer for two years.
 Her two granddaughters, Hannah and Amalia, are both involved in Garden Gate.